We know that the journey to get connected can seem complex, and that you might have queries around the different stages of your connection journey.

 What is the role of NGET in my connection?

 NGET does not contract directly with the customer.
-The ESO will contract with us to build the connection and any related works.
+The NESO will contract with us to build the connection and any related works.
 We will still be in regular touch with you on the progress of your connection, as well as being fundamental to your initial offer through the system studies we conduct.
 We will also conduct any studies needed if a modification application is made to your connection.

 What is connection capacity?